The Most Perfect 3 Days in Miami Itinerary

 You can also get a bird's-eye view of Miami on the nearby 200-foot observation wheel, catch-free live music, and go out for a boat ride from this waterfront stop.

-🏨 Places to stay close to the Bayside Marketplace
+🏨 Stay nearby the Bayside Marketplace

 Bill Baggs Cape Florida State Park